How To Do a Dumbbell Pullover: Step-by-Step (& Variations)

 Let’s quickly explore some of the best variations:

-• Single-arm Dumbbell Pullover: Exercisers with coordination difficulties can use one dumbbell instead of two.
-This variation is particularly beneficial for reducing muscle and strength imbalances from side to side.
+- Single-arm Dumbbell Pullover: I've found that exercisers with coordination difficulties can use one dumbbell instead of two.
+This variation has been particularly effective for some of my clients in reducing muscle and strength imbalances from side to side.

-• Elbow Position: You can slightly rotate elbows inward to focus on back muscles.
+- Elbow Position: You can slightly rotate your elbows inward to focus on your back muscles.
 The starting position should have elbows pointing towards the feet, not out to the side.

 You can combine the dumbbell pullover with leg extensions to work additional muscle groups.